Slow Cooker Amish Country Tomato Beef Casserole

 First, give your crock a little swipe of butter or a spritz of cooking spray — nothing elaborate, just enough so it doesn’t stick around the edges.
 Then take your raw ground beef and press it evenly into the bottom of the Slow Cooker.
 I break it up into rough pieces and spread it around, but I don’t obsess over it.
 Even is the goal, not perfect.

-Whisk your two cans of condensed soup with one cup of water in a bowl until they’re smooth and pourable — this takes about thirty seconds and is the most active thing you’ll do in this recipe — and pour that over the beef.
+Whisk your two cans of condensed soup with one cup of water in a Bowl until they’re smooth and pourable — this takes about thirty seconds and is the most active thing you’ll do in this recipe — and pour that over the beef.
 It should cover the whole layer.
 That’s your sauce foundation.

 Now sprinkle the uncooked noodles over the top.
 Just scatter them evenly, then press them down gently with the back of a spoon so they’re mostly nestled into the soup.
 They’ll cook in the steam and moisture as the casserole bubbles.